General Info & FAQs

 Please send sunscreen with your camper.
 Our counselors will ask them to re-apply sunscreen after lunch if the cabin is scheduled to be outside.
 We also encourage campers to bring a reusable water bottle to camp.
 There are drinking fountains in the summer camp area and the dining hall.
 We provide a water cooler at the high ropes/archery area.

 We will have a designated Health/Medicine Officer to distribute medications for all summer camp sessions.
 We also plan to have a volunteer registered nurse each week.
-All summer staff are trained in emergency response and will provide basic first aid care for our resident campers.
+All summer staff are trained in emergency response and will provide basic first aid care for our campers.

 We will contact a parent or guardian if the following occurs: